pyOpenSci/software-peer-review/software-peer-review-guide/intro.md

 request that authors respond to reviews to acknowledge that they have seen them.

-The reviewers are encouraged to open pull requests and issues in to help the maintainers update their package.
+The reviewers are encouraged to open pull requests and issues to help the maintainers update their package.

 *Often there is some back and forth between reviewers and maintainers at this step.*